 Your dental implant has the potential to last a lifetime.
 The dental restoration itself will never get a cavity, so you must focus on maintaining healthy gums.
 If you don’t keep the area around your dental implant clean, you can develop gum disease.
 As gum disease progresses, it can be quite destructive because it attacks the jaw bone that holds your implant in place.

 Gum disease is the biggest threat to the longevity of your dental implant, so be diligent with your oral hygiene by brushing at least twice a day and flossing once.
 Cleaning around a dental implant is a little different than cleaning around a tooth, so ask your dental hygienist to show you how to do it correctly.

 Be sure to visit your Concord, NH dentist twice a year or as recommended for dental exams and teeth cleanings.
 Dr. Harvey and our dental hygienist will look for signs of gum disease and also check the condition of your dental implant.

 Can you imagine having a replacement tooth that will give you a lifetime of service?
 Today, it’s possible thanks to innovative dental implants in Concord, NH.
 Call White Park Dental today to schedule an appointment with Dr. Harvey to get started.

 Choosing dental implants is an investment in your future dental health.
 Other options cost less, but they can’t prevent bone loss in the way implants can, and they are not secure and permanent in the way implants are.

-We are happy to perform an examination and see if you are a good candidate for implants.
-The main reason why implants might not be the right choice for some people is because they have already lost a significant amount of bone.
-If there isn’t sufficient bone present, the implant cannot be securely placed.
+We are happy to perform an examination and see if you are a suitable candidate for implants.
+The main reason why implants might not be the right choice for some people is that they have already lost a significant amount of bone.
+If there isn’t sufficient bone present, the implant cannot be placed securely.